DDR0/Stardust-WASM/README.md

 DDR's __Stardust__
 ==================

 A nacent falling sand game.
-This project has been closed due to extreme technical difficulty getting multithreaded rust to work - for the most recent work, please see the [multithreading-issue-reproduction-3](https://github.com/DDR0/Stardust/edit/multithreading-issue-reproduction-3) branch.
+This project has been closed due to extreme technical difficulty getting multithreaded Rust to work - for the most recent work, please see the [multithreading-issue-reproduction-3](https://github.com/DDR0/Stardust/edit/multithreading-issue-reproduction-3) branch.

 Some next steps to go on, should anyone feel like chasing them down:
 > All workers using the same section of linear memory for their stack could result in that bug.